-After having packed your luggage and planned your itinerary, make sure you leave certain items for them so they know how to contact you if need be.
+After having planned your itinerary, made your reservations and packed your luggage, make sure you leave a copy of your plans with an emergency contact person just in case.
 Because air travel is constantly changing and delays are sometimes inevitable, it is important to consider the elements of travel that don't necessarily mean more items placed in a suitcase, or charged to a credit card.
 Travel tips that cover what not to pack, how to stay in contact, and protect yourself in airports, etc. are considerations that don't immediately make it into a travel schedule.
 The following is a list of concerns that you may wish to address when planning your next trip.

 - Confirm flight times, hotels, car rentals, train schedules, cruise departure times and dates for all portions of your trip within 24 hours of departure to make sure that they match up with your information.